 React has another interesting tool in store.
 Storybook is the name of a component development environment.
 With it, you can set up a separate app to demonstrate components.
 In addition, a number of functional add-ons are available.
 Both engineers and designers may find the tool useful for the independent development of components.

 React is a more flexible solution but learning the best practices is what you should expect initially.
 However, JSX is the major point to master at first.
 Devil is not as black as he is painted because loops and logical structures are the same that in JS.
 However, you are likely to sweat over an HTML-like syntax.
 Another tricky part is delving into additional libraries and tools.
 Nevertheless, if we had to choose between Angular vs React subject to the simplicity to start, the latter one would be an undisputed winner.
 Even a limited experience in front-end development won’t be a blockage to your way of mastering the tool.
+Here you can find our picks of books to learn both React and React Native.

 Pros and Cons